Christos-14/FC-Nano-1-Backyard-Flyer/README.md

 # FCND - Backyard Flyer Project
-In this project, you'll set up a state machine using event-driven programming to autonomously flying a drone.
-You will be using flying a quadcopter in Unity simulator.
-After completing this assignment, you'll be familiar with sending commands and receiving incoming data from the drone.

-The python code you write is similar to how the drone would be controlled from a ground station computer or an onboard flight computer.
-Since communication with the drone is done using MAVLink, you will be able to use your code to control an PX4 quadcopter autopilot with very little modification!
+In this project, I set up a state machine using event-driven programming to autonomously fly a quadcopter.
+My implementation is based on the starting code provided by Udacity as part of the [Flying Car and Autonomous Flight Engineer Nanodegree](http://https://www.udacity.com/course/flying-car-nanodegree--nd787 "Flying Car and Autonomous Flight Engineer Nanodegree").
+I used Unity flying simulator provided by the programme.
+Setup instructions, APIs used and details on my implementation are listed below.

 ## Step 1: Download the Simulator
 If you haven't already, download the version of the simulator that's appropriate for your operating system [from this repository](https://github.com/udacity/FCND-Simulator-Releases/releases).